-Things to Consider Before Choosing the Right Means of Transport
+Things to Consider Before Choosing the Best Means of Transport

 1. Purpose of the trip

-The purpose of your trip will help you decide what type of transportation to choose.
+The purpose of your trip will help you decide what is the best means of transport for your trip.
 If you are planning to see a lot in a small amount of time, then a faster means of transport will suit you best.

 Back in step two of this series, you would have done a small amount of research on transport to determine your budget.
-The figure you came up with will now come in handy as you decide on exactly which mode of transport you should be using based on the amount of money you can spend on transport.
+The figure you came up with will now come in handy as you decide on exactly the best means of transportation you should be using based on the amount of money you can spend on transport.

 Buses will almost always be the cheapest way to travel, so if you have a smaller budget and plenty of time, this could be a good option for you.
 More money to spend?
 Maybe a luxury cruise or train trip will work.